mozilla-services/merino-py/docs/operations/jobs.md

 ### Where to find and modify the jobs

+The code for the job lives in jobs/wikipedia_indexer/__init__.py in the merino-py repository.

 The job is configured in [`telemetry-airflow`](https://github.com/mozilla/telemetry-airflow).

 You can access the job in the